abuxton/LV-426/README.md

 Also to collect tools in relevant reference file, based on tooling from an OSX workstation (hence Brewfile, bundler etc)

+To understand what this contains, also start from https://www.liatrio.com/blog/secure-aws-account-structure-with-terraform-and-terragrunt as an approach and some pre requisites.

 ### Tools

 * tfenv, akin to rbenv or pyenv for terraform version management
 * terraform, https://learn.hashicorp.com/terraform/getting-started/install.html installed vua `tfenv`.
 * terragrunt, https://github.com/gruntwork-io/terragrunt

+### Config

+* AWS, ~/aws/credentials is obviously required.